IMSweeney/Udacity_Mouse_Maze_Project/README.md

 path.reverse()
 return path
 ```
+`self` refers to the node currently occupied by the robot.
+`other` refers to the node we are navigating to

 Since breadth-first search always finds the optimal path this algorithm guarantees that we take the best path between two nodes.